hashgraph/hedera-services/platform-sdk/docs/proposals/001-merkle-state-api/001-merkle-state-api.md

      * A running event hash.<br/>
      * This is computed by the consensus event stream.
      * <p>
-     * This will be _deprecated_ once the consensus event stream is retired.
+     * This will be _removed_ and the field number reserved once the consensus
+     * event stream is retired.
      */
      bytes legacy_running_event_hash = 10000 [deprecated = true];